stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 #HSLIDE

-### Ways to support peer facilitation
+### Starting points for design

-* _Contextual information_ that helps the facilitator understand the learner's problem
+* _Background information_ that helps the facilitator understand the learner's problem
 * _Notification_: Let people know when their help is needed
 * _Prior solutions_ created by others in similar situations (To what extent will solutions have OER status?)
 * _Machine-recommended strategies_ for how to help